otago-polytechnic-bit-courses/ID737001-game-development/lecture-notes/02-design-patterns.md

 Design patterns can be classified into three categories:

 1. **Creational Patterns**: These design patterns deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.
-The basic form of object creation could result in design problems or added complexity to the design.
-Creational design patterns solve this problem by controlling the object-creation process.
+The basic form of object creation could result in design problems or added complexity to the design. **Creational design patterns** solve this problem by controlling the object-creation process.

 2. **Structural Patterns**: These design patterns deal with object composition.
-They describe how classes and objects can be composed to form larger structures.
-Structural design patterns simplify the structure by identifying the relationships.
+They describe how classes and objects can be composed to form larger structures. **Structural design patterns** simplify the structure by identifying the relationships.

 3. **Behavioral Patterns**: These design patterns deal with object collaboration.
-They describe how objects interact to form larger systems.
-Behavioural patterns identify common communication patterns between objects and realise these patterns.
+They describe how objects interact to form larger systems. **Behavioural design patterns** identify common communication patterns between objects and realise these patterns.

 ---